frictionlessdata/schema-collaboration/documentation/User.md

 | ![list_of_packages_one_package](images/list_of_packages_empty_one_package.png) |
 |---|

-## Create the first Person
+## Create the first Collaborator
-Select "People" on the left hand side bar to create the first collaborator:(TODO 2020-10-20 rename to collaborators?)
+Select "Collaborators" on the left hand side bar to create the first collaborator:

 | ![list_of_people_empty](images/list_of_people_empty.png) |
 |---|

-Select "Create a Person" and enter the person's name:
+Select "Create a Collaborator" and enter the collaborators's name:

 | ![create_person](images/create_person.png) |
 |---|